MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 > [!NOTE]
 > At this time, you can't do group calling or file sharing with contacts outside your company.

-To make a video call to a contact outside your company:
+To make a call to a contact outside your company:

 - Open the app, select **Search**, and then use the holographic keyboard to enter the full email address of the external user.
 You *must* enter the full email address.
 You won't see any search results if you enter just a name or a partial email address.